canadianpython13/api-cypress-rates-tests/README.md

+> ❗️ DO NOT clone the repo until step below named `Clone project`

 # boc

 A test project for Kablamo that tests an API which returns exchange rates according to parameters specified in the request.